DataDog/integrations-core/lastpass/README.md

 ## Overview

-LastPass is a password management solution that securely store and manage passwords and other sensitive information.
-LastPass provides users with the ability to generate passwords, synchronize passwords across multiple devices, and add an extra layer of security through multi factor authentication.
+LastPass is a password management solution that securely stores and manages passwords and other sensitive information.
+LastPass provides users with the ability to generate passwords, synchronize passwords across multiple devices, and add an extra layer of security through multi-factor authentication.

 ## Setup